tomberek/mcm/manual/ii.md

 to allow counsel to confer with the accused.

-Take such additional steps as may be reasonably practicable to enable
+(B) Take such additional steps as may be reasonably practicable to enable

 the accused to be informed about the proceedings.
 Although not required,